-- 72 The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post-employment benefits received Presidential assent in September 2020.
+- 73 The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post-employment benefits received Presidential assent in September 2020.
 The Code has been published in the Gazette of India.
 However, the date on which the Code will come into effect has not been notified and the final rules/interpretation have not yet been issued.
-The Company will assess the impact of the Code when it comes into effect and will record any related impact in the period the Code becomes effective. - 73 In the opinion of the management, the current assets, non-current assets have a value on realization in the ordinary course of business at least equal to the amount at which they are stated in the balance sheet.
-The provision for all known liabilities is adequate and not in excess of the amount reasonably stated. - 74 Balances of certain receivables, payables, short term loans and advances and long term loans and advances are subject to confirmation and reconciliation if any.
-The management does not expect any material difference affecting the financial statements on such reconciliation / confirmation. - 75 The Company is registered with the Reserve Bank of India (RBI) as a "Non Banking Financial Company- Micro Finance Institution" vide Certificate of Registration dated February 05, 2013. - 76 "In terms of Para II of the Non Banking Financial Company Micro Finance Institutions (Reserve Bank) Directions, 2011 as notified vide notification no. DNBR.(PD) CC.No.
-047/03.10.119/2015-16 dated July 1, 2015, (as amended up to April 20, 2016) a Micro Finance Institution (MFI) is required to have not less than 85% of its 'Net Assets' in the nature of 'Qualifying Assets'.
-As at March 31, 2021, the Company is in compliance with this condition as its 'Qualifying Assets' is not less than 85% of its 'Net Assets'. - 77 During the current financial year, the Company has maintained an aggregate margin cap of not more than 10% on loans disbursed by it. - 78 The disclosure required in terms of paragraph 19 of Master Direction- Non-Banking Financial Company (Reserve Bank) Direction, 2016 is given in "Annexure I". - 79 Additional Regulatory Information pursuant to Division III of Schedule III of Companies Act, 2013 has been disclosed to the extent applicable to the Company, as amended from time to time - 80 Events after the reporting date

-There have been no other events after the reporting date that require disclosure in these financial statements.
+The Company will assess the impact of the Code when it comes into effect and will record any related impact in the period the Code becomes effective. - 74 In the opinion of the management, the current assets, non-current assets have a value on realization in the ordinary course of business at least equal to the amount at which they are stated in the balance sheet.
+The provision for all known liabilities is adequate and not in excess of the amount reasonably stated. - 75 Balances of certain receivables, payables, short term loans and advances and long term loans and advances are subject to confirmation and reconciliation if any.
+The management does not expect any material difference affecting the financial statements on such reconciliation / confirmation. - 76 The Company is registered with the Reserve Bank of India (RBI) as a "Non Banking Financial Company- Micro Finance Institution" vide Certificate of Registration dated February 05, 2013. - 77 "Master Direction- Reserve Bank of India (Regulatory Framework for Microfinance Loans) Directions, RBI/DOR/2021-22/89 DoR.FIN.REC.95/03.10.038/2021-22 dated March 14, 2022, (Updated as on July 25, 2022) a Micro Finance Institution (MFI) is required to have not less than 75% of its 'Total Assets' in the nature of 'Qualifying Assets'.
+As at March 31, 2023, the Company is in compliance with this condition as its 'Qualifying Assets' is more than 75% of its 'Total Assets'. - 78 Additional disclosures pursuant to the RBI/2021-22/112DOR.CRE.REC.No.
+60/03.10.001/2021-22 dated October 22, 2021 on Scale Based Regulation (SBR) : A Revised Regulatory Framework for NBFCs The Company is a non-listed NBFC and the Corporate Governance Disclosure is covered under the corporate governance/ appropriate section of the Annual Report. - The disclosure required in terms of paragraph 19 of Master Direction- Non-Banking Financial Company (Reserve Bank) Direction, 2016 is given 79 in "Annexure I". - 80 Additional Regulatory Information pursuant to Division III of Schedule III of Companies Act, 2013 has been disclosed to the extent applicable to the Company, as amended from time to time - 81 Events after the reporting date There have been no other events after the reporting date that require disclosure in these financial statements.

-Signature to Note 1 to 80
+Signature to Note 1 to 81

-As per our report of even date attached BGJC & Associates LLP Chartered Accountants
+As per our report of even date attache BGJC & Associates LLP Chartered Accountants Firm's Reg.
+No.: 003304N / N500056